Graduate admission FAQ

 I did not gain admission to the program—can I petition the outcome?

 No. The admissions committee spends time looking through each application and assessing the quality of a student and best fit with the program.
 The decision of the admission committee is final.
 Students are welcome to reapply for admission to the program during the following application cycle.

-What is the average TOEFL score or GPA for previous applicants?
+What is the average language score or GPA for previous applicants?